Update: Introduction and ‘Specifications & Features’ sections updated and ‘eM Platform’ section added.

 On September 24, 2020, carsales reported that Kia’s Australian arm is uncertain about the future of the Stinger.
 On June 22, 2021, CarBuzz reported that the Stinger will be present in the future Kia line-up, but it will evolve into an electric coupe.

-On August 26, 2022, in an interview with Autohome at the 2022 Chengdu Auto Show, Quan Yiquan, Kia’s marketing boss in China, talked about the company’s future E-GMP-based EVs.
+Fast forward to August 26, 2022, in an interview with Autohome at the 2022 Chengdu Auto Show, Quan Yiquan, Kia’s marketing boss in China, talked about the company’s future E-GMP-based EVs.
 He revealed that the future Kia EV models based on the platform will include a ‘GT’ model following two SUVs.
 There’s a good chance that he was talking about a Kia Stinger electric successor, which has a well-established grand touring ethos.

 In 2024, an intelligent full-size SUV (EV9) will be launched (in China — global launch scheduled in 2023), equipped with the most advanced L3-level ADAS system, and the longest cruising range can reach 700 kilometers.
 In addition, we will launch two SUVs and one GT model to further enrich Kia’s pure electric product matrix and bring more diversified choices to Chinese consumers.Quan Yiquan, Kia’s marketing head in China, to Autohome, on the sidelines of the 2022 Chengdu International Auto Show (translated)

-The Kia Stinger may have significantly changed the way customers perceive the brand, but it isn’t contributing positively to the balance sheet.
+The Kia Stinger may have significantly changed the way customers perceive the brand, but it isn’t contributing positively to the balance sheet or the sales tally.
 In 2021, Kia sold just 17,007 units of the Stinger in South Korea and 18,560 units in overseas markets.
 Most of the AutoLand Gwangmyeong (South Korea)-made four-door coupes shipped overseas, 13,517 units to be precise, are on American roads.
 Those are grim numbers when you compare them with the sales performance of its contemporary, the K5/Optima.
 Kia sold 92,342 units of the traditional mid-size sedans in the U.S. in 2021.
 Kia would be hoping for a reversal of fortunes with the all-electric version.

 Specifications & Features